phoenix Zoo TRAIL CARDS

 Not an African animal, but will represent leopards that do come from Africa

-Phoenix zoo was asked to help because they are critically endangered
+Phoenix zoo was asked to help because they are critically endangered.

 Exhibit has special cooling areas